MinecraftHopper/MinecraftHopper/_help/dxdiag/index.markdown

 #### Step 5

 Press the "Paste!" option and it will redirect you to a URL with all the text you pasted.
-Copy the URL out of your address bar and visit one of the [technical support resources](https://minecrafthopper.net/help/technical-support-resources/).
-Give them a brief description of your issue along with the link to your DxDiag report.
+Copy the URL out of your address bar and give it to the person helping you.
+If no-one is helping you, you can visit one of the [technical support resources](https://minecrafthopper.net/help/technical-support-resources/).
+Give a brief description of your issue along with the link you just copied.

-From there on, they will give you further instructions.
+From there on, you will be given further instructions.